14 July 2023

-Mediation is a dispute resolution process where individuals engage the services of a third-party neutral (the mediator) to facilitate their discussions.
-While it is often used in conflict situations, mediation skills can also be used proactively to promote discussion and collaborative decision-making.
-This program will introduce participants to mediation theory and skills and will examine the impact of culture and context on the mediation approach adopted.
+This program will introduce participants to conflict resolution theory and, even more importantly, skills.
+We will examine the impact of culture and context on conflict and the process adopted to handle the conflict.
 Students will study conflict resolution and negotiation processes through multinational examples and perspectives and will examine challenges in designing and delivering dispute resolution initiatives in the dynamic context of emerging democracies, as well as mature, but adversarial, legal cultures.
-As the use of mediation grows around the world and as dangerous conflicts continue to proliferate, the relevance of this program, which addresses the development of collaborative dispute resolution processes, becomes more and more heightened.
+As dangerous conflicts continue to proliferate, the relevance of this program, which addresses the development of collaborative dispute resolution processes, becomes more and more heightened.

-The course challenges students to link theory to practice.
-Specifically, participants seeking to be enrolled will be asked to identify a civic issue or problem in their neighborhood, city, region, or country which they wish to work on in terms of examining how the course may be relevant to the issues raised.
+Participants seeking to be enrolled in this course will be asked to identify a civic issue or problem in their neighborhood, city, region, or country which they wish to present to the class or to write a paper on.
+During the course, each student will be assigned a faculty member to help them apply the course material to the issue they raised.

 A Certificate of Attendance will also be awarded upon completion.